-The aircraft of the Second World War saved England from German bombers, played key roles in crucial historical events, became famous around the world, and were the only planes to ever drop atomic bombs on an enemy nation.Here's your chance to vote up the most iconic and important planes of World War Two.
+The aircraft of WWII saved England from German planes, played key roles in crucial historical events, became famous around the world, and were the only planes to ever drop atomic detonation devices on a combatant nation.

-American bomber that flew in waves over Europe.
+This is an American bomber that flew in waves over Europe.

-Mass-produced German fighter plane that was the most modern of its time.
+The Messerschmitt Bf 109 was a mass-produced German fighter plane that was the most modern of its time.